 Children are assessed regularly through a combination of teacher assessment and standardised testing.
 Pupils in Nursery and Reception are given baseline assessments during their first term at school.
 The aim is to obtain a pupil profile that will inform teachers and provide data against which further progress can be measured.

-Teachers also monitor progress through ongoing observations, discussions and informal tests at the end of units of work.
-Staff use this information to indicate clearly progress being made, to inform teaching and planning and to review and analyse the curriculum.
-Children are given timely and sensitive feedback about their performance with the aim of helping them to set their own targets, rather than competing against their peers.
-Children in Key Stage 2 are taught how to develop realistic learning and performance targets.
-In so doing they can take a direct role in raising their own expectations and gain knowledge about their strengths and weaknesses.
+Teachers continuously monitor progress through ongoing observations, discussions and informal tests at the end of units of work.
+Staff use this information to indicate progress being made, to inform teaching and planning and to review and analyse the curriculum.
+Children are given timely feedback about their performance with the aim of helping them to set targets.
+Children in Key Stage 2 are taught how to develop learning and performance targets.
+In so doing, they can take a direct role in setting high expectations and working to achieve these.

 Click here for a useful guide to SATs for parents and carers.